Specsranger/reBALANCE-Tuning-Pack/README.md

 - Nebelwerfer scatter reduced to 8 from 12 so it’s DOT is less oppressive
 - Decreased reload time of Stummel from 5 to 4 to improve upgrade desirability
 - Revert fuel costs of Panzer IV to 90 from 100 to match medium tank price to performance ratio
+- Updated Panzer Officer Quarters text to “Promotes all non-unlockable units“ from “Promotes all units”
 - Panther performance can be adjusted to be more dedicated against vehicles
     - Increased range to 45 from 40
     - Reduced speed to 5 from 5.2
+    - Manpower cost reduced to 500 from 550
 - Increased Brummbar base range to 40 from 30 to kite AT Infantry more effectively

 ## Potential Future Changes